hchandaria/test/README.md

 # README

-This is a test repo for playing aroung with git.
+This is a test repo for playing around with git.